pushkardatt/ZECOHO/replit.md

-# StayScape - Hotel Booking Platform
+# ZECOHO - Hotel Booking Platform

 ## Overview

-StayScape is a two-sided marketplace application for accommodation bookings, inspired by Airbnb.
+ZECOHO is a two-sided marketplace application for accommodation bookings, inspired by Airbnb.
 It connects guests with property owners/hoteliers, supporting various property types like hotels, villas, and apartments.
 The platform caters to three user roles: Guests, Property Owners, and Admins.
 Key capabilities include property discovery with advanced filtering, wishlist management, owner property management, a booking system with availability tracking, and user preference customization.
 The project aims to capture market potential by offering a robust and intuitive booking experience, with recent updates focusing on an Indian market launch (INR currency conversion) and a "Discover India" destinations feature.

 ## User Preferences